 Knowing the secrets of your consumers can be a potent asset for your brand.
 The best brand communication should be like whispering an inside-joke that only you and your friend get.
 When the consumer insight connects, it makes consumers stop and say, “Hmmm.
 That’s exactly how I feel.
 I thought I was the only one who felt like that.”
 When portrayed with the brand’s message, whether through packaging, advertising or at the purchase moment, the consumer will think the brand is made just for them.

-I use seven fundamental questions to define and build a profile of your ideal consumer target:
+I use seven fundamental questions to define and build a profile of your ideal consumer profile:

-- What is the description of the consumer target?
+- First, what is the description of the consumer target?

-- Who is the consumer’s enemy who torments them every day?
+- Third, who is the consumer’s enemy who torments them every day?

-- What are the insights we know about the consumer?
+- Next, what are the insights we know about the consumer?

-- What do we want consumers to see, think, do, feel or whisper to their friends?
+- Finally, what do we want consumers to see, think, do, feel or whisper to their friends?

 Most marketers think of the type of consumers they want to attract.
 Why not change your thinking and go after those consumers who are already motivated by what your brand offers?
 So instead of asking, “Who do we want?” you should be saying, “Who wants us?”